atrauzzi/protoculture/readme.md

   - Groups of routes, organized by domain concern or aggregate.

 #### Apps
-Apps are probably the easiest level of encapsulation to think about.
+`Apps` are the simplest level of encapsulation to think about that protoculture offers.
 If you were making a console application, you would treat the entrypoint in the `App` class as your `main`.
-A `Bundle` can also be made up of multiple applications.
-This is especially true when working in the browser as you may have multiple bundles that get minified that wish to reuse apps!
+What's unique about `Apps` in protoculture is that you can have several of them.  `Apps` are also useful when working in the browser as you can have multiple `Bundles` that wish to reuse an arbitrary combination of apps!

-Remember, Protoculture is asynchronous!
-That means your apps can be too.
+Remember, Protoculture is asynchronous and supports running multiple apps at once!
 If a Protoculture bundle detects that it contains any asynchronous apps, it will automatically set up a heartbeat.
-This is extremely useful for when you have
+This is handy for when you have
 long running processes or are using a library that opens up sockets.
-When all applications are done executing, Protoculture will ask every app to finish up.
-You don't have to manage a thing!
+When all applications are done executing, Protoculture will give every app a chance to do cleanup.

 ## Meta